Clearing the Shopware Cache

 drwxr-xr-x 8 root root 4096 Dec 22 14:38 prod_h88fb4bafd76cee9f69dabda96a678a12

-The placeholder <system user> must be replaced by the system user of the corresponding Plesk subscription or the corresponding system user (app server):
+The placeholder <system-user> must be replaced with the system user of the associated Plesk subscription or the corresponding system user (app server):

 total 16